 Initially the awards were restricted to students from the Eurobodalla Shire but as interest in the scholarships widened to neighbouring Shires the ESCMS changed its constitution to encompass neighbouring Shires in the Region.

-The scholarships are supported by local groups including Moruya CWA, Batemans Bay Rotary, South Coast Music Society and PerFex and through generous donations from the general public The Association applies for and has been granted an annual grant from the Eurobodalla Shire Council which together with entrance fees and charges for the auditions and concert are used to administer the annual audition and concert program.
+The scholarships are supported by local groups including Moruya CWA, Batemans Bay Rotary, and South Coast Music Society and through generous donations from the general public The Association applies for and has been granted an annual grant from the Eurobodalla Shire Council which together with entrance fees and charges for the auditions and concert are used to administer the annual audition and concert program.
 The ESCMS is run by volunteers, and all donations from the public attract Australian Taxation Office tax deductibility status.

 Rotary Batemans Bay makes an annual grant to the Eurobodalla St Cecilia Music Scholarships to provide a scholarship of $1000 to a St Cecilia participant proceeding to tertiary music studies.
 The Scholarship is known as the David Harding Tertiary Music Award in honour of David’s many years of leadership as President of the St Cecilia Music Scholarships and his work as a Rotarian in support of youth.